 Plan and deliver a commemorative activity

 This section is designed to help communities plan, promote and deliver local commemorative activities and is a general outline only.
-For organisers who require help navigating their way through some of the many issues involved in organising large events such as public outdoor events, we recommend you refer to the NSW Department of Premier and Cabinet' Event Starter Guide.
+For organisers who require help navigating their way through some of the many issues involved in organising large events such as public outdoor events, we recommend you refer to the NSW Premier's Department Event Starter Guide.

 How will you honour our veterans?

 Commemorative activities are typically planned to affirm and reinforce memories that provide a sense of heritage and identity.
 If you want to commemorate in some form but are unsure as to how, here are some helpful tips.

 - Decide the anniversary or date you would like to commemorate.
 A date gives the process of remembering a focal point.